telenordigital/id-docs.telenordigital.com/docs/integratewithandroidsdk.md

 ## Requirements

-Before being able to use Telenor Connect in your application, you first need to [get your application registered](http://docs.telenordigital.com/getting-started/) with Telenor Connect.
+Before being able to use CONNECT ID in your application, you first need to [get your application registered](http://docs.telenordigital.com/getting-started/) with CONNECT ID.

 ## Example app